Emergency (Philippine TV program)

 Emergency is a Philippine television documentary show broadcast by GMA Network.
 Originally hosted by Edu Manzano, it premiered on October 4, 1995.
 Arnold Clavio served as the host from 1996 to 2009.
-The show concluded on March 6, 2009 for 13 years with a total of 635 episodes.
+The show concluded on March 6, 2009, with a total of 635 episodes.

 Premise

 The show features reports on natural calamities, man-made disasters, diseases, advancements in the medical field, successful operations of men in uniform, rescue operations of emergency response teams, safety tips, stories on heroic deeds of ordinary people and institutions and numerous other life-threatening situations.
 It also featured anniversary specials and reports regarding major issues, such as child labor.